 Some men don't feel comfortable hanging out with other guys.
-They find them to be too macho, aggressive, cutting in their humor, or unpredictable.
-They may feel that way because they got picked on as a kid, or because they never really felt like they fit the male stereotype.
+They find them to be too macho, aggressive, unpredictable, or mean with their humor.
+They may feel that way because they got picked on as a kid, or because they never really felt like they fit the conventional male template.
 Some women feel the same way and see other females as being too catty, girly, backstabbing, or dramatic, among other things.

 People you may be wary of because of stereotypes you've taken to heart

 Even when we want to see ourselves as liberal, enlightened, open-minded citizens of the world we can sometimes absorb and subtly act on negative stereotypes about certain groups without meaning to.
 Someone may be nervous around young men from a particular ethnic background because the media often portrays them as criminals.
 It's not always such a textbook example.
 For example, at a university someone may feel a little hesitant to try to be friendly to the Chinese international students, because everyone on campus "knows" that they're all cliquish and aloof, and only associate with each other.

 We can also believe stereotypes about subcultures, positive or negative.
 For example, people in fraternities or sororities are often portrayed as shallow douchebags.
 However, society also sends messages that they're the height of social success, and even if you outwardly dislike them, deep down their judgments about who's worthy or not are correct, and you should seek their approval.
 It's easy to see how someone could feel nervous around frat guys or sorority girls if they held all those ideas in their head.